I'm interested. How should I proceed?

 9) HEALTH INSURANCE: Carrying health and accident insurance is a requirement for all students in the Kalmanovitz School of Education.
 Please submit a copy of your insurance card.
 You will need to sign a waiver if you do not have insurance.

-10) CBEST: (PPS School Counseling & School Psychology applicants only) Proof of registration for a CBEST testing date.
+10) CBEST or alternative options approved by the CCTC: (PPS School Counseling & School Psychology applicants only) Proof of registration for a CBEST testing date.
 Passing is not required for admission; however, passing all sub-tests is required prior to beginning any practicum or field placement.

 What are the application and admissions deadlines?